-The General Data Protection Regulation (GDPR) comes into force on 25th May 2018, replacing the old Data Protection Act.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018, replacing the old Data Protection Act.
 This affects clubs of all sizes as well as commercial organisations.

-With regard to Mylor Bridge Bowling Club, we comply fully with the current DPA so we do not need to make wholesale changes to conform with the new regulations.
+With regard to Mylor Bridge Bowling Club, we complied fully with the previous DPA so we did not need to make wholesale changes to conform with the new regulations.
 We have, however, reviewed our systems and processes to ensure we are equally compliant with the new act.

 The following are the key areas relating to the GDPR and its impact on the Club;